 As far as I can remember, my childhood is filled with Indian classics, American cartoons, and Japanese anime watched on Toonami.
 But, why was it that I never watched any Pakistani movies?
 Well, because in my childhood, the Pakistani film industry was in shatters.
 There was not a single, meaningful or remotely entertaining film being produced at the time.
 The “Why” of it all is not our discussion as of now, but our discussion today is of a brighter future of the Pakistani cinema.
 The Pakistani cinema initiated its revival with Shoaib Mansoor’s Khuda Kay Liye, and since then; the Pakistani cinema has been slowly sauntering towards grace.
 And if continued, it would mean that the next generation would have their own national cinematic nostalgia to enjoy.

-Ironically, if you search “highest-grossing Pakistani films” on Google, you wouldn’t find a single name from this list (except Teefa in Trouble).
+Ironically, if you search “highest-grossing Pakistani movies” on Google, you wouldn’t find a single name from this list (except Teefa in Trouble).
 The reason being, most of these films are either ahead of their time – as the Pakistani audience has not matured to that level yet, or they’re too artsy for the average viewer.
 Nevertheless, these are definitely films that have laid the, much needed, groundwork for future generations of Pakistani artists to flourish on.

 So, let’s have a look at 10 of the most essential movies from contemporary Pakistani cinema that are shaping the country’s cinema for the better:

 1. Khuda Kay Liye (2007)